glomadrian/MvpCleanArchitecture/README.md

 The Clean architecture search to make independent our code from data sources, UI, Frameworks, etc.

-Make more testable the code
+Make our code more testable

 MVP
 ------------

-Model view presenter is one of the most used architectural pattern, in Android this pattern can be used with a few limitations, Activities and Fragments have more responsibility than a simple view, anywhere is a wonderfull pattern to be used in Android applications.
+Model view presenter is one of the most used architectural pattern in Android.
+This pattern can be used with few limitations as Activities and Fragments have more responsibility than a simple view.
+Anyways its a wonderful pattern to be used in Android applications.

-Apllication structure
+Application structure
 ------------